 Before this there was the MAN-003 Patulia, a Mobile Armor that required a Newtype (in this case, an Ill Boy artificial newtype named Caris Nautilus) to operate its wired beam cannons.
 Said newtype was rescued before the machine could consume him.

-All of these devices are predated by Victory Gundam's Angel Halo, a huge Zanscare fortress that contains a MASSIVE Mind Rape machine (basically, a whole fortress with psycommus all over), powered by 20.000 "physickers", all Newtypes who have been placed into capsules and put into constant trance to amplify the powers of a single Newtype (Queen Maria, and later her daughter Shakti); with it, the Zanscare Empire can collectively mindrape the whole population of Earth.
-(Too bad Shakti doubled as The Messiahand the Spanner in the Works.
-Too bad for them, that is.)
+All of these devices are predated by Victory Gundam's Angel Halo, a huge Zanscare fortress that contains a MASSIVE Mind Rape machine (basically, a whole fortress with psycommus all over), powered by 20.000 "physickers", all Newtypes who have been placed into capsules and put into constant trance to amplify the powers of a single Newtype (Queen Maria, and later her daughter Shakti); with it, the Zanscare Empire can collectively mindrape the whole population of Earth if they wish so.
+(Too bad that Shakti doubled as a Messianic Archetypeand the Spanner in the Works.
+Too bad for Zanscare, that is.)

 You think that's bad?
 Try the Devil Gundum from Mobile Fighter G Gundam, where it was created to operate at it's strongest if a being that has the power to create life is its core.
 In other words, a woman.
 And unfortunately for Rain, she was the only woman around for the Big Bad to engage the final phase of his plan.